Anthonysdu/MSc-project/README.md

 WitForJBMC.py defines the witness validation tool for BenchExec, should be copied into the tool directory: https://github.com/sosy-lab/benchexec/tree/master/benchexec/tools and reinstall BenchExec

-How to run it in BenchExec:
+How to run it in BenchExec with commands:

 cd jbmc